Lord Snow

 "Lord Snow" is the third episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 It first aired on May 1, 2011.
 It was written by series creators David Benioff and D. B. Weiss, and directed by series regular Brian Kirk, his directorial debut for the series.

 The plot follows Jon Snow's training at the Wall; Ned Stark's arrival at King's Landing, followed by Catelyn, looking for Bran's would-be murderer; Arya reveals her desire to learn sword fighting to Ned; Joffrey Baratheon is given a lesson in ruling the Kingdom by Cersei Lannister; and Robert longs for the glory of his past.
 Meanwhile, Daenerys Targaryen learns she is pregnant.
-The episode was the first to feature Old Nan, played by Margaret John, who died before the series was broadcast; the episode is dedicated to her memory in the final credit.
+The episode was the first to feature Old Nan, played by Margaret John, who died before the series was broadcast; the episode is dedicated to her memory in the final credits.

 The title of the episode is the demeaning nickname given to Jon by Ser Alliser Thorne, the sadistic trainer of Night's Watch recruits, referring to his highborn origins.

 Critical reception was generally positive, with critics praising the series' further character development, the introduction of the Small Council, and the performances, with Maisie Williams singled out for her portrayal of Arya, while her sword lesson scenes also received positive notice.
 In the United States, the episode achieved a viewership of 2.4 million in its initial broadcast.

 Plot

 In the Dothraki Sea

-Daenerys gains confidence and earns the respect of Jorah.
-After assaulting her, Viserys is nearly killed by one of Daenerys's bloodriders.
-Irri notices that Daenerys is pregnant and Jorah, upon being told, departs for Qohor for supplies.
-Later, Daenerys reveals to Drogo that their child is a boy.
+Daenerys Targaryen gains confidence and earns the respect of her bodyguard, Ser Jorah Mormont.
+After assaulting her, Viserys, her brother, is nearly killed by one of Daenerys's bloodriders.
+Irri, one of Daenerys's Dothraki maids, notices that Daenerys is pregnant; Jorah, upon being told, departs for Qohor for supplies.
+Later, Daenerys reveals to Khal Drogo that their child is a boy.

 At the Wall

-Jon easily beats his fellow recruits in combat.
-Master-at-arms Ser Alliser Thorne berates them all for their poor performance, even Jon, nicknaming him "Lord Snow" to mock his bastard heritage.
-Jon asks Benjen to take him north of the Wall, but he tells Jon that he must earn it.
+Jon Snow easily beats his fellow recruits in combat.
+Night's Watch master-at-arms Ser Allister Thorne berates them all for their poor performance—even Jon, nicknaming him "Lord Snow" to mock his bastardy.
+Jon asks Benjen to take him north of the Wall, but he tells Jon that he must earn the right.

 Jon makes amends by giving his fellow recruits proper sword training.
-Tyrion is asked to provide more men from Cersei and Jaime for the outnumbered Night's Watch for the threat of the White Walkers to the north.
-Though skeptical, Tyrion agrees to do so; he departs the Wall and says goodbye to Jon, who finally accepts Tyrion as a friend.
+Tyrion Lannister is asked to request more men from Queen Cersei and Jaime Lannister, his siblings, for the understaffed Night's Watch to guard against the threat of the White Walkers in the North.
+Although skeptical, Tyrion agrees to do so; he departs the Wall and says goodbye to Jon, who accepts Tyrion as a friend.

 At Winterfell

-With Bran now awake, Robb tells him that he will never walk again.
-Bran, saying he is unable to remember anything about his fall, wishes he was dead.
+With Bran now awake, Robb, his eldest brother, tells him that he will never walk again.
+Bran, saying he is unable to remember anything about his fall, wishes he were dead.